Australian Circumcision - why 50 years of social change?

 Medical opinion and advice: 1.
 In the early 1970s Australian doctors stopped routine neonatal circumcision.
 They were concerned about the number of complications being experienced.
 2. In 1983 the advise became to discourage circumcision.
 Until then they'd simply not encouraged it.

 Impact of social class and migrant tradition: 3.
-From 1983 wealthier Anglo-Saxon Australian's began to drop the procedure.
+From the 1983 change of message, wealthier Anglo-Saxon Australian's began to drop the procedure.
 By the mid 1980s, wealthy areas has the lowest rates of circumcision.
 4. Before 1983, suburbs with many first generation European immigrants had the lowest circumcision rates.
-Their homeland cultures have little or no tradition of circumcision.
-5. Less wealthy Anglo-Saxon Australian families are the most likely to circumcise.
+Their homeland cultures have little or no tradition of circumcision and this continued in Australia.
+5. Today less wealthy Anglo-Saxon Australian families are the most likely to circumcise.
 This is based upon social anecdotes and family experience rather than medical advice.
 Today the majority do not circumcise.

 This review is broken down into 5 sections